This example demonstrates how to use the node access.

 This module will add a 'private' flag for each node, which the node's author can manage.
 Nodes marked private can only be viewed, edited, or deleted by the author.
-However, not everything is as private as it seems on the internet, and so we need to implement some ways to allow other users to manage this 'private' content.
+However, not everything is as private as it seems on the Internet, and so we need to implement some ways to allow other users to manage this 'private' content.

 We will use the node grant system to specify which users are allowed to view, edit, or delete 'private' content.
 We will also allow a user named 'foobar' to have edit privileges on private content as well.

-In addition, we will provide a page which will show some minimal instructions, and statistics on private nodes on the site.
+In addition, we will provide a page which will show some minimal instructions and statistics on private nodes on the site.

-We use NodeAPI hooks to put a single marker on a node, called 'private'.
-The marker is implemented by a database table which has one row per node simply indicating that the node is private.
+We use node hooks to put a single marker on a node, called 'private'.
+The marker is implemented by a database table which has one row per node simply indicating the node is private.
 If the "private" marker is set, users other than the owner and privileged users are denied access.

 Standard permissions are defined which allow users with 'access any private content' or 'edit any private content' to override the 'private' node access restrictions.